CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

-## Step 3: Upload the public key to SD Connect
+## 3. Upload the public key to SD Connect

 1. Log in to SD Connect.
 2. Select the correct CSC project in the top left corner.